dadatuputi/bitwarden_gcloud/README.md

 ### Configure Environmental Variables with `.env`

-This file is self-explanitory and requires certain values such as a domain name, Cloudflare API tokens, etc.
+I provide `.env.template` which should be copied to `.env` and filled out; filling it out is self-explanitory and requires certain values such as a domain name, Cloudflare API tokens, etc.

 ### Configure `fail2ban` (_optional_)